vitroid/CountRings/README.md

 * It counts rings purely topologically.
 It does not use geometrical information.
 * Edge direction is not considered.
 (Undirected graph)

-## Implementations

-Python version is clean and easy to read, while C version (in c/ directory) is the fastest.

 ## Algorithm

 1. Choose 3 successive nodes (i.e. two adjacent acyclic edges) along the network.
 (King's criteria) [King1991]